bramar2/armorplusplus/README.md

 # armorplusplus
+THIS PLUGIN IS DISCONTINUED MORE INFORMATION AT spigotmc.org/resources/armorplusplus.74748

 This is a plugin where i recreates the famous BlockArmor mod.
 You can download the plugin at spigotmc.org/resources/armorplusplus.74748

 fyi, ArmorCreator program code automation (Python): https://pastebin.com/LFwa5tVR